 Besides, remove the lower leaves and pinch off some suckers.
 As well as reduce the overdensity of leaves on the plants.
 This will ensure enough air circulation and provide more energy to develop fruits on the vine.

 Tips – 6: Pinch Off New Flower Clusters

 Usually, tomatoes take 20-30 days to reach their mature green stage from the blossom set.
-After that, they will take more 20-30 days to become ripe from the mature green stage.
-Finally, it takes around 45-60 days to get vine-ripe (breaker or advance stages) tomatoes.
+After that, they will take 20-30 days to become ripe from the mature green stage.
+Finally, it takes around 45-60 days to get vine-ripe (breaker or advanced stages) tomatoes.

 Tips – 7: Remove the Young Fruits

-Remove the young fruit sets which are not capable to become mature green before the frost.
-The minimum nighttime temperature range for setting flowers and fruits is 55° F to 68° F. If the temperature goes down below that range no fruits will form newly.
+Remove the young fruit sets that cannot mature green before the frost.
+The minimum nighttime temperature range for setting flowers and fruits is 55° F to 68° F. If the temperature goes down below that range, no fruits will form newly.

 So, pinch off the new fruit sets.
 It will help to ripen faster the existing large tomatoes on the vine.

 You must remove the immature fruits at least 3-4 weeks before the expected first frost date.

 Once your tomatoes reach their mature green level, they gradually reduce the water supply.
 Therefore, it will encourage them to ripen before the season end.